 - They serve a similar audience to your nonprofit and want to market directly to your audience (which they don’t have access to).

 Keep in mind that these benefits go both ways!
 When nonprofits and businesses are closely aligned in their interests and industry, they can support each other.
-A business supports a nonprofit by purchasing sponsored ads and the sponsor gets a chance to reach your audience.
+A business supports a nonprofit by purchasing the ads and the sponsor gets the opportunity to reach your audience.

 From there, the local humane society would then run the sponsored ads targeting its audience, allowing the business to get in front of the nonprofit’s supporters.

-Influencer advertising describes ads that are created in partnership with an influential individual in your nonprofit’s orbit— whether a board member, executive director, local celebrity, or even a local politician.
+Influencer advertising describes ads that are created in partnership with an influential individual in your nonprofit’s orbit — whether a board member, executive director, local celebrity, or politician.

 These influencers are experts in a specific topic or field, and they’ll have individuals flocking to “follow” them because of it.
 When an influencer promotes a campaign on behalf of your organization, it allows you to gain traction with their audience as well.

-For example, perhaps you’re hosting a large fundraising event in the near future and you’ve booked an influential individual as the keynote speaker.
+For example, perhaps you’re hosting a large fundraising event in the near future and you’ve booked a well-known speaker to deliver the keynote address.

-Explore the following three examples of nonprofit organizations that saw a major return on their advertising investment.
+Here are three examples of nonprofit organizations that saw major returns through their advertising investment.